PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 	TSubclassOf<UUserWidget> GetLoadingScreenContentWidget() const;
 ```

-We'll then implement these functions to get and set out Widget Class, this class will be used to populate our Loading Screen widgets Named Slot component.
+We'll then implement these functions to get and set our Widget Class, which will be used to populate our Loading Screen widgets Named Slot component.

 This is what Epic Games' implementation looks like in Lyra and is how I also implemented it in this example: